thirddegree/Hatchit/README.md

 * `cd` into `Hatchit\Windows\ThirdParty`
 * Run the `config.bat` file located here.
 This should configure AND BUILD all your dependencies
-* Your shell will be moved to a Python directory, just `cd` up a few directories

 ##### Hatchit
 This is the easy part!